 The Company believes in the importance of developing new drugs for intractable diseases and providing support for patients with diseases and their families.
 Accordingly, in 2012 we established the Mitsubishi Tanabe Pharma Tenohira Partner Program.
 This program provides aid for the activities of organizations and support groups for patients with intractable diseases.
 These organizations work to improve patients' medical treatment, education, and career prospects and to enhance their quality of life.
-In fiscal 2020, we provided aid to 15 of these organizations.
+In fiscal 2021, we provided aid to 13 of these organizations.

-At a meeting held online on October 22, 2020 to report on the fiscal 2019 activities of organizations receiving assistance under the Mitsubishi Tanabe Pharma Tenohira Partner Program (11 organizations), participants engaged in a lively exchange of views on the issues faced by each organization and the various initiatives for those with intractable diseases to live independently.
+A meeting held online on October 27, 2021 to report on the fiscal 2020 activities of organizations receiving assistance under the Mitsubishi Tanabe Pharma Tenohira Partner Program (11 organizations) featured project reports from each organization, as well as group talks themed on the challenges presented by operating these organizations and projects, and the measures taken to address them.
 The daily lives of patients and their families are irreplaceable and should not simply be spent fighting disease.
 The Tenohira Partner Program strives to support people fighting disease, to assist them in finding more joy and satisfaction in their lives, and to help them realize their dreams and hopes for the future.
 On that basis, we will continue to offer support.
-In fiscal 2021, we will provide aid to 13 organizations that support people fighting diseases.
+In fiscal 2022, we will provide aid to 16 organizations that support people fighting diseases.